What do we do?

 We think it’s the right thing to do to keep our prices as low as we can for customers.
 This means keeping a close eye on what it costs to supply gas and electricity to homes and businesses.

 The cost of buying electricity and gas makes up around half of our residential bill.
-The other half includes things like operating and network costs, and government obligations.
-In 2013 EDF Energy Customers PLC made a loss from supplying residential customers.
-You can see a breakdown of the costs we incurred in 2013 in the illustration above.
+The other half includes things like operating and network costs and government obligations.
+In 2015 EDF Energy made a small profit of less than 1% from its supply of gas to residential customers.
+However, the total cost of supplying electricity exceeded the prices charged to customers, creating a 1% operating loss from the supply of electricity.

 When EDF Energy wants to buy or sell energy on the wholesale market it will ask EDF Trading to perform this function on its behalf.
 Essentially, EDF Trading acts as the agent through which these trades are conducted.
 It’s a role it performs not only for EDF Energy in the UK but across the global EDF Group.
 In some instances, EDF Energy may conduct the role of trading themselves.
 Check out edftrading.com for more information on how they operate.